Palo Cathedral: An era of the church's secularization

 After Fr.
-Agustin Medalle tenure as parish priest, the parochial administration of the church was passed down to Juan Pacoli, a native of Paranas, Samar.
-He would later become the longest-serving parish priest of Palo (1899–1938).
+Agustin Medalle's tenure as parish priest, the parochial administration of the church was passed down to Juan Pacoli, a native of Paranas, Samar.
+He would later become the longest-serving parish priest of Palo (1899-1938).
 He managed the transition of the administration of the church from the Franciscan friars to the secular clergy of the Diocese of Cebu.

 When the Diocese of Calbayog was created in 1910. the Church of Palo became the scene of two diocesan synods in 1911 when it was convoked by Msgr.
 Pablo Singzon de la Annunciacion, the first Bishop of Calbayog, and in 1935 during the time of Bishop Sofronio Hacbang.
 Also during that year, Ambrose Agius, O.S.B., who was then the Apostolic Delegate to the Philippines and the representative of the pope, visited the church of Palo.
 Later, Archbishop Giuseppe Petrelli, another Apostolic Delegate to the Philippines, also came to visit the parish.

 In 1926, the large rectory served as the first apostolic and minor seminary under Fr.
 Consorcio Poblete, a native of Gandara, Samar.

 On June 27, 1927, Archbishop Guglielmo Piani, S.D.B., visited the church of Palo, and later, American Archbishop of Manila, Michael O'Doherty.

 Here are the following diocesan secular clergy who have served the parish Church of Palo from the period of the transition from 1898 to the present: